U.S. consumer watchdog charges Fifth Third Bank on opening phony accounts

 That scandal led to the resignation of two directors on Monday.

-The consumer watchdog said it was seeking legal permission to stop First Third's conduct, seek redress for customers and impose a money penalty.
+The consumer watchdog said it was seeking legal permission to stop Fifth Third's conduct, seek redress for customers and impose a money penalty.

 (Reporting by Katanga Johnson; Editing by Dan Grebler)